In the Hand of Dante (film)

-In the Hand of Dante is a 2025 drama film directed by Julian Schnabel, written by Schnabel and Louise Kugelberg and based on the 2002 novel by Nick Tosches.
-It follows a handwritten manuscript of Dante Alighieri’s Divine Comedy found in the Vatican library, which makes its way to a mob boss in New York City, ending up in the hands of Nick Tosches.
-It stars Oscar Isaac alongside an ensemble cast that includes Jason Momoa, Gerard Butler, Gal Gadot, Sabrina Impacciatore, Franco Nero, John Malkovich, Louis Cancelmi, Fortunato Cerlino, Lorenzo Zurzolo, Benjamin Clementine, Martin Scorsese, and Al Pacino.
+In the Hand of Dante is a 2025 drama film directed by Julian Schnabel, who co-wrote the screenplay with Louise Kugelberg, based on the 2002 novel by Nick Tosches.
+It follows a handwritten manuscript of Dante Alighieri's Divine Comedy found in a hidden Vatican cellar, which makes its way to a mob boss in New York City, ending up in the hands of Nick Tosches.
+It stars Oscar Isaac alongside an ensemble cast that includes Gal Gadot, Gerard Butler, John Malkovich, Louis Cancelmi, Sabrina Impacciatore, Benjamin Clementine, Martin Scorsese, Al Pacino and Jason Momoa.

 The film had its world premiere out of competition in the 82nd Venice International Film Festival on September 3, 2025.
+It was theatrically released in the United States on June 12, 2026, followed by a streaming release on Netflix on June 24.

+Plot

+Deadline magazine summarizes the premise of the film stating: "(Oscar) Isaac plays Dante in sequences shot in color in Italy that explore his efforts in writing the classic and looking for mystical knowledge.
+He also plays author Nick Tosches, whose 2002 book In the Hand of Dante makes him out to be a renowned Dante expert employed by a mafia don to confirm its existence and then steal it for him.
+Those sequences, quite violent in parts, are shot in black-and-white to show contrast between the more artistic world of the early 1300s vs. today's brutal and greedy landscape where art is just a commodity for some.
+He's accompanied by ace assassin, Louie (Gerard Butler), and another goon, Lefty (Louis Cancelmi).
+The don, Joe Black (John Malkovich), sends them off to the Vatican, where supposedly the original manuscript actually could be verified and brought back to him."

 Production

 In December 2008, it was announced Johnny Depp's production company Infinitum Nihil had acquired rights to In the Hand of Dante by Nick Tosches, with Depp eying to star and produce.
 In July 2011, it was announced Julian Schnabel would direct the film.
 In September 2023, Oscar Isaac joined the cast of the film, replacing Depp.

 In October 2023, it was announced that Jason Momoa, Gerard Butler, and Gal Gadot had joined the cast of the film, with Martin Scorsese set to executive produce.
 In November 2023, Al Pacino, John Malkovich, Benjamin Clementine, Louis Cancelmi, Sabrina Impacciatore, Franco Nero, Claudio Santamaria, Guido Caprino, Paolo Bonacelli and Dora Romano were announced to star in the film.
 In February 2024, it was reported that Scorsese would also play a role in the film.

 Principal photography began in October 2023 in Italy, with the project securing a SAG-AFTRA interim agreement.